 Sleeping Beauty: Episode 1

-Sleeping Beauty is a solo exhibition by Cécile di Giovanni, presented from November 24, 2024 to January 20, 2025 at Big Appple, Brussels.
-The exhibition was produced by Encore Label as CORE 002, the second chapter of their curatorial program, and was co-curated by Encore Label and Big Appple.
-It features a text by Cédric Fauq and an original soundtrack by musician Tumy.
+Sleeping Beauty is a solo exhibition by Cécile di Giovanni, presented at Big Appple (Brussels) from November 24, 2024 to January 20, 2025.
+Produced by Encore Label and co-curated with Big Appple, the show includes a text by Cédric Fauq and an original soundtrack by musician Tumy.

 Inspiration

-Michael Jackson did in fact stay at the Disneyland Paris Hotel just a few months before my visit, in September 1994.
-He stayed with his then-wife, Lisa-Marie Presley, in the Sleeping Beauty Suite — a room he loved and often returned to during his regular visits. di Giovanni must have seen press photos or videos at the time, which only reinforced her conviction that, during her first visit to the park, he was hiding behind the curtains of one of the windows.
+Michael Jackson did in fact stay at the Disneyland Paris Hotel just a few months before Cécile di Giovanni's visit, in September 1994.
+He stayed with his then-wife, Lisa-Marie Presley, in the Sleeping Beauty Suite, a room he loved and often returned to during his regular visits. di Giovanni must have seen press photos or videos at the time, which only reinforced her conviction that, during her first visit to the park, he was hiding behind the curtains of one of the windows.

-One of the key inspirations behind Sleeping Beauty épisode 1 is a haunting scene from Steven Spielberg’s Hook (1991), which deeply marked the artist as a child.
-Peter Pan returns home to find the house plunged in darkness, windows shattered, the door left ajar — and the terrifying realization that his children have been kidnapped by Captain Hook.
-Spielberg lingers on certain objects — a close-up of a turning doorknob, a light switch that no longer works — turning domestic details into unsettling signs of intrusion.
+One of the key inspirations behind Sleeping Beauty: episode 1 is a haunting scene from Steven Spielberg’s Hook (1991), which deeply marked di Giovanni as a child.
+Peter Pan returns home to find the house plunged in darkness, windows shattered, the door left ajar, and the terrifying realization that his children have been kidnapped by Captain Hook.
+Spielberg lingers on certain objects (a close-up of a turning doorknob, a light switch that no longer works) turning domestic details into unsettling signs of intrusion.

 These cinematic elements resonate disturbingly with objects found years later at Michael Jackson’s Neverland Ranch: custom-made doorknobs, switch covers.
 By reworking these motifs as sculptural elements, di giovanni creates a mirror play between fiction and reality, childhood fears and adult suspicion, fairytale and true crime.
 In this space, the familiar becomes strange.
 What once seemed safe reveals hidden layers of ambiguity, where decor turns into a device, and innocence is overshadowed by doubt.